confluentinc/cp-ansible/docs/index.rst

 SSL_customcerts

 This playbook is specifically designed to run with your own certificates.
 You will need to update the ``security_vars.yml`` file with the names and paths to your ca cert, host certificate, and private key in pkcs12 format.
 This playbook assumes that your certificate is a wildcard certificate and will setup client and Broker keystores and truststores.
-It does not differenciate between services, for simplicity.
+It does not differentiate between services, for simplicity.

 Kerberos_ssl_customcerts

-This playbook is specifically designed to be run with your own certificates as well as your own KDC and keytabs.
+This playbook is specifically designed to run with your own certificates as well as your own KDC and keytabs.
 You will need to update the ``security_vars.yml`` file with the names and paths to your ca cert, host certificate, and private key in pkcs12 format.
 This playbook assumes that your certificate is a wildcard certificate and will setup client and Broker keystores and truststores.
 It does not differenciate between services, for simplicity.

 Using Kerberos keytabs for SASL authentication